Financial-Times/treecreeper/README.md

 You do not need to generate this API key.
 The LOAD_TEST_API_KEY will be the same as the API_KEY value you pulled down from Vault.

-If you have not yet retrieved the environment variables from Vault,[Go to the Vault Setup section](#vault-setup).
+If you have not yet retrieved the environment variables from Vault,[please visit the Vault Setup section](#vault-setup).

 # Read Queries

-Run the following:
+To start the performance test, run the following:

 ```shell
  LOAD_TEST_API_KEY=<INSERT_API_KEY> npm run test:load:readQueries